 Select a template

-To start a trial, you’ll need to select a template.
+To start a trial, you’ll need to select a template or create a custom template.
 Our templates use demo content to show key features and highlight different possibilities, but every template is versatile enough to create a beautiful site for a small business, portfolio, restaurant, wedding, and more.
 You can switch templates at any time.

 Step 2 - Get to know Squarespace

 Before building your site, we recommend taking a moment to explore Squarespace and learn how the platform works.